Group

 Heiner Krellig is an art historian, who has obtained his doctorate under the supervision of Prof. Wolfgang Wolters at the Institut für Kunstwissenschaft of Technische Universität Berlin with a thesis on Venetian veduta painting, entitled "Menschen in der Stadt.
 Darstellungen städtischen Lebens auf venezianischen Veduten".
 After having obtained scholarships at the Deutsches Studienzentrum in Venedig/Centro Tedesco di Studi Veneziani, as well as from the DAAD, he was researcher of the National Inventory Research Project (NIRP) at Glasgow Museums, and he has taught History of Art, History of Fashion, Photography and Graphic Arts at LetteVerein – Fachschule für Mode- Foto-, Grafikdesign, Berlin, in the lifelong-learning program of Freie Universität Berlin, and later at Universität Bamberg.
 He has collaborated with various international museum institutions, especially the Stiftung Preußische Schlösser und Gärten Berlin Brandenburg (Prussian Palaces and Gardens Foundation).
 Besides his specialisation in Venetian art history, he has always nourished a profound interest in the history of gardens and the theory of conservation of monuments, as well as gardens and nature.
 Indeed, in 2013–2014, he was the Project Manager of the pioneering, transdisciplinary research project "Historische Gärten im Klimawandel/Historic Gardens and Climate Change", funded by the German BUND e.
 V. (Friends of the Earth Germany).
 Since 2021 he is collaborating to the Max Planck Partner Group "The Water City - Political Epistemology of Hydrogeological Practice".

 Omar Rodríguez is a historian and philosopher of science interested in the introduction and development of European thought, mainly Renaissance humanism, in the Ibero-American multicultural world.
 More specifically, he recovers the complex interrelationships between natural, religious and political notions in the conceptualization of the skies and territories in the Americas, especially in New Spain.
 At the same time, he has studied the history of civil engineering in Mexico, analysing the different interests behind public works.
 Currently, his research focuses on the study of the particularities of knowledge and practices in multicultural societies and its implications for their environments.
-He has recently written "Transformation and Persistence of the Basin-Valley of Mexico in the 16th and 17th Centuries".
-He collaborates with the New Institute Centre for Environmental Humanities (NICHE) and with the "Water City Project.
-The Political Epistemology of Hydrogeological Praxis".
-He is beginning a postdoctoral fellowship on "The Dispute for the Environment in the Valley of Mexico" within the FARE project "EarlyGeoPraxis" in Ca' Foscari University of Venice.
+He has written "Transformation and Persistence of the Basin-Valley of Mexico in the 16th and 17th Centuries" (2022), and “The Watershed of Mexico In Early Modernity.
+Cross Perspectives and Comparative Historical Hydropolitics” (2025).
+He collaborates with NICHE Centre for Environmental Humanities, and the “Water City Project.
+The Political Epistemology of Hydrogeological Praxis”.
+He made a postdoctoral fellowship on "The Dispute for the Environment in the Valley of Mexico" within the FARE project "EarlyGeoPraxis" in Ca' Foscari University of Venice.
+Currently, he is undertaking a repatriation stay at the Faculty of Philosophy and Letters of the National Autonomous University of Mexico with the project “Epistemological and ontological pluralism for the recovery of cultural heritage for eco-social resilience in the face of current challenges”.

 Pietro Consolandi is a researcher and artist based in the lagoon of Venice, where he co-founded the Barena Bianca collective in 2018.
 He is a research fellow at NICHE (Ca’ Foscari University of Venice), where he studies the Rights of Nature legal framework and its potential application for Venice, also in concert with other European water bodies, such as the Mar Menor.
 He is OCEAN / UNI Research Lead at TBA21-Academy, having been involved with the foundation since 2020 after taking part in the first Ocean Fellowship.